Ponders End

 Ponders End is the southeasternmost part of Enfield, north London, England, around Hertford Road west of the River Lee Navigation.
-It became industrialised through the 19th century, similar to the Lea Valley in neighbouring Edmonton and Brimsdown, with manufacturing giving way to warehousing in the late-20th century.
+It became industrialised through the 19th century, similarly to the Lea Valley in neighbouring Edmonton and Brimsdown, with manufacturing giving way to warehousing in the late 20th century.
 The area features much social housing, with streets also lined with suburban terraced housing from the 19th and early 20th centuries.

-As a result of immigration, the area has become the most ethnically diverse part of Enfield, with the majority of the population having an ethnic minority background at the 2011 census.
-As of 2021 the area was experiencing large-scale regeneration, with the high-rise Alma Road Estate undergoing demolition and redevelopment.

-Ponders End had a population of 15,664 As of 2011.
+As a result of immigration, the area has become the most ethnically diverse part of Enfield: the majority of the population had an ethnic minority background at the 2011 census.
+As of 2021 the area was undergoing large-scale regeneration, and the high-rise Alma Road Estate was being demolished and redeveloped, and the new Electric Quarter development was being completed.
+Ponders End had a population of 14,101 As of 2024.

 Etymology

 Ponders End is marked on the Ordnance Survey map of 1822.
 It was recorded in 1593 as Ponders ende meaning the "end or quarter of the parish associated with the Ponder family" from the Middle English ende.
 John Ponder is mentioned in a document of 1373; the surname is believed to mean a "keeper of, or dweller by, a fish-pond or mill-pond".